toaar-CR7/Task_1/README.md

 # Task_1
-Task 1 of the mars rover sftware recruitment.
+##Task 1 of the mars rover software recruitment.